Thrush in women

 What is thrush?

-It can be so mild it goes unnoticed or so unbearable it makes you cry.
+Thrush can be so mild it goes unnoticed, or so unbearable it makes you cry.
 Everyone’s bodies are different, but expect a thick, white, lumpy vaginal discharge, a sore vagina and intensely itchy vulva.

 “Candida in women is linked to hormones, so throughout the month the vagina changes.
 You might get mild itching before a period, or be so sore you can barely sit down,” says Lynn at fpa.
 “It’s about knowing your body and understanding how it functions.”

-There are several factors that make perfect breeding grounds for thrush, including:
+So, what causes thrush in women?
+There are several factors that can create a perfect breeding ground for thrush, including:

 Warmth and moisture – thick tights, cheap nylon underwear, and tight jeans.
 Skinny jeans are thrush’s best mate.

-High sugar levels – eating too much Haribo, drinking too much alcohol, or being diabetic.
+High sugar levels – eating too much Haribo or drinking too much alcohol, for example.

 Hormone changes – being on the pill or being pregnant.

-Antibiotics – these kill the friendly bacteria that stop the yeast growing
+Antibiotics – these can kill the friendly bacteria that stop the yeast growing.

-Damaged skin – Rough sex can bring thrush on.
-Those vaginal deodorants are bad too, as well as washing your vag out with perfumed soap.
+Damaged skin – rough sex can bring thrush on.
+Those vaginal deodorants are bad too, as well as washing down there with perfumed soap.

 General poor health – if you’re tired, stressed or anaemic.

-Wiping yourself from ‘back to front’ after going to the toilet – yeasts and bacteria in the bumhole can get wiped onto the vulva
+Wiping yourself from ‘back to front’ after going to the toilet – yeasts and bacteria in the bum can get wiped onto the vulva.

-Why do I get thrush every time I have sex?
+Why do I keep getting thrush every time I have sex?

 Thrusting = friction, friction = dryness.
-Hello thrush.
 Unless you’re fully lubed up, you’re going to be susceptible to thrush if you’re shagging a lot.

 Are you using condoms?
 These too could be drying – but that doesn’t mean you should ditch them, just add more lube.
 And if latex is the problem, switch to a non-latex product.